 Luna Park at St Kilda Beach

 The most popular street art location is Hosier Lane near Federation Square.
-Other locations to see street art in Melbourne with teenagers includes Ac/Dc Lane, Croft Alley and Meyers Place just to name a few.
+Other locations to see street art in Melbourne with teenagers include Ac/Dc Lane, Croft Alley and Meyers Place just to name a few.

 For those wanting to catch a wave or learn to surf Urban Surf is just the place.
-The pool is 2.2 hectares in size and is zoned off into skill level areas.
+The pool is 2.2 hectares in size and is zoned off into skill-level areas.
 The pool can generate up to 1000 waves an hour.

 The Eureka Tower is located on South Bank close to the Crown Casino.
 The Eureka Tower is 300 Meters high with a viewing platform known as the Skydeck at the top.
 Enjoy the most all-encompassing, 360-degree views in Australia (the highest in the Southern Hemisphere).

-All of Melbourne’s attractions come into sharp view from the Skydeck with views of Albert Park Lake, The NGV, Shrine of Remembrance, Melbourne Museum, The Arts Centre Melbourne, Port Phillip Bay, The Fitzroy gardens, the Dandenong Ranges and beyond.
+All of Melbourne’s attractions come into sharp view from the Skydeck with views of Albert Park Lake, The NGV, Shrine of Remembrance, Melbourne Museum, The Arts Centre Melbourne, Port Phillip Bay, The Fitzroy Gardens, the Dandenong Ranges and beyond.

 Melbourne Zoo is located within Royal Park in Parkville, 4 kilometres (2.5 mi) north of the Melbourne City Centre.
 It is the primary zoo serving Melbourne.